borowyalan/100-days-of-code/log.md

 ### Day 6: July 3rd, 2019

-**Today's Progress**: Added a placeholder in case the [GeolocationAPI](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) fails using [Conditional Rendering](https://reactjs.org/docs/conditional-rendering.html) in React.
+**Today's Progress:**  Added a placeholder in case the [GeolocationAPI](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) fails using [Conditional Rendering](https://reactjs.org/docs/conditional-rendering.html) in React.
 Added a mechanism allowing rendering the localization properly.

-**Thoughts:**: The Geolocation component wasn't rendering the city/country format correctly due to hardcoded values fetched from dynamic API.
+**Thoughts:** The Geolocation component wasn't rendering the city/country format correctly due to hardcoded values fetched from dynamic API.
 The lack of consistency in your app is a bug, even when at a glance it looks fine.

 **Link to work:** [React Weather App](https://github.com/borowyalan/weather-app)